moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-console.md

 Remember to replace the databaseURL in your Firebase configuration with the URL of your new Realtime Database.
 The URL should look something like this: https://your-project-id-default-rtdb.firebaseio.com/.
 You can find this URL in the Realtime Database section of the Firebase console, at the top of the data view.

-*/
+// DM: todoMM: this is not about firebase console, so put it into a separate file named after the topic: How to set up authentication in Firebase

-// DM: this is not about firebase config, so put it into a separate file named after the topic: How to set up authentication in Firebase
+* this is not about console. attention to detail please! don't waste the leads time with obvious things like this.
+You will set yourself apart from other Juniors who are sloppy and aren't paying attention.
+It is really important, not trying to be a a-hole.
+On the job, a boss will, over time, feel like you are not following instructions and start thinking about firing you.
+I should know, because it has happened to me in the past.
  /*

 Steps for authentication:
   1. Go to the Firebase console(https://console.firebase.google.com/)